mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 }
 ```

-^ Mixes together aspects of synchrony and asyncrony into a single package that allows you to run computations, pause them, and then resume them
+^ Generalizing the asynchronous value concept is the concept of continuations.
+If we plug in `R = Void` then we just get an async value, but if we use a non-void `R` value we will get a type that kind of mixes together aspects of synchronous computation and asynchronous computation into a single package.
+It allows you to run computations, pause them, and then resume them.

+^ And of course this type supports all the types of compositions we have been discussing.

 ---